United Airlines: Navigating the narratives

 Kudos to N.C.
 State Senior Drew Jackson for his work on this case study.

-OK, here's the prompt this week.
+OK, here's the prompt.

 Watch the CBS This Morning interview,